 The Food.
 You’re not going to find Mighty Taco, Tim Horton’s, or even a Garbage Plate anywhere in DFW.
 And after a couple weeks, you won’t even care.
 You’re going to learn what real BBQ is, discover some amazing Tex-Mex and Mexican restaurants (they’re two different things), and nightlife districts that make Chippewa and Elmwood less memorable.
 Plus, there’s a Duff’s Wings in the city of Southlake, which is right in the middle of Dallas and Fort Worth!
 And if that isn’t enough, you can always order from BuffaloInABox.com for a special treat.

 The Bills & Sabres.
 There are plenty of Buffalo Bills fans and Sabres fans in DFW.
-In fact, there’s actually two locations for the DFW Bills Backers to watch Bills games together each week; one on the Dallas side, and the other in Fort Worth.
+In fact, there are actually two well established locations for the DFW Bills Backers to watch Bills games together each week; one on the Dallas side, and the other in Fort Worth.

 Sports.
 First off, many of the DFW area High School teams play in better facilities than the UB Bulls.
 For example, the Allen Eagles play in a $60 million dollar high school stadium.
-Next door, McKinney ISD has just built their own $70 million stadium.
-Frisco ISD High Schools play here, a $250,000,000+ complex with a 12,000 seat facility also used by the Dallas Cowboys as a practice field.
+Next door, McKinney ISD has built their own $70 million stadium.
+Prosper High School’s $53 million “Children’s Health Stadium” seats 12,000, and Frisco ISD High Schools play here, a $250,000,000+ complex with a 12,000 seat facility also used by the Dallas Cowboys as a practice field.

 NFL: You need to check out AT&T Stadium in Arlington.
 It is a completely different game day experience that what you will experience at